ankitsinghwakefit/BlogApi/README.md

 The above code is deployed on Heroku and can be accessed using https://shipthis.herokuapp.com/ and endpoints can be hit using postman also as per the request type(GET, POST, PUT, DELETE) targeted.

 Here is the list of all implemented requests.
-Content-Type : application/json  (to be set in postman header)

 First End-Point - To test
     METHOD : GET,